Extensions of exact and K-mixing dynamical systems: Application to periodic Lorentz gases

 When $d_1=1$ and $d \ge 2$, these Lorentz gases are also referred to as \emph{Lorentz tubes}, see Fig.~\ref{fig2}; when $d_1=2$ and $d \ge 3$, they are also called \emph{Lorentz slabs}, see Fig.~\ref{fig3}.

 In the interest of generality, the next proposition is formulated in a relatively abstract manner, but we will see below that it can be applied easily to many examples of periodic Lorentz gases.

 \begin{proposition} Let $(\ps, \sca, \mu, T)$ be a periodic Lorentz gas corresponding to a Sinai billiard $(\ps_o, \sca_o, \mu_o, T_o)$, as described above.
-Assume the following: \begin{itemize} \item[(a)] $T_o$ has an atomic K-mixing decomposition in the sense of Corollary \ref{cor-main-k}, relative to some $\sigma$-algebra $\scb_o$.
+Assume the following: \begin{itemize} \item[(a)] $T_o$ has an atomic K-mixing decomposition in the sense of Corollary \ref{cor-main-k}, for some $\sigma$-algebra $\scb_o$ relative to which the discrete displacement function $\psi$ is measurable.

 \item[(b)] $T$ is conservative.

 \item[(c)] For all $m \in \Z^+$, $\ell \in \mathcal{L}$ and $i \in \Gamma$, the first-return map of $T^m$ to $\ps_i^\ell$, denoted $(T^m)_{\ps_i^\ell}$, is ergodic.
 (Observe that $(T^m)_{\ps_i^\ell}$ is well-defined $\mu$-almost everywhere because $T^m$ is conservative by (b).) \end{itemize} Then $T$ is K-mixing relative to $\scb$, the lift of $\scb_o$. \end{proposition}